Roberts-sw/RX-target-board-GCC/readme.md

 The aim of these projects is to help people with a low budget in using the RX ucon, by using:
-1. an RX target board, priced at about 25 Euros, with embedded debugger.
+1. an RX target board, priced around 25 Euros, with embedded debugger.
 2. e2studio, usable free-of-charge.
 3. GCC, usable free-of-charge.